blaze/blaze/docs/source/datashape.rst

 Type Variables
 ~~~~~~~~~~~~~~

-**Variable types** a seperate class of types expressed as free variables
+**Type variables** a seperate class of types expressed as free variables
-scoped within the type signature signifying a range of types.
-Type
+scoped within the type signature.
+Holding type variables as first order
+terms in the signatures encodes the fact that a term can be used in many
+concrete contexts with different concrete types.

-variables that occur once in a type signature are referred to as
+Type variables that occur once in a type signature are referred to as
 **free**, while type variables that appear multiple types are **rigid**.

 For example the type capable of expressing all square two dimensional